 To monitor, manage and mitigate business risk, CRCC evaluates different scenarios and their impact on financial results.
-The Board of Directors, the Risk Committee and the Administrative and Financial Committee are the bodies in charge of monitoring capital, budget execution, financial planning and investment policies with the objective of maintaining sufficient liquid resources and equity to cover any losses to attain an orderly recovery or wind-down of its operations and services.

-CRCC has sufficient equity and net liquid assets to absorb the materialization of the identified business risks.
-CRCC has a conservative approach for the investment of its liquid assets in COP: cash, overnight repo on government securities (TES) and a portfolio of short-term TES securities.
-Cash is held at commercial banks with the highest credit rating granted by a Rating Agency supervised by the Superintendence of Finance of Colombia (SFC).
+The Board of Directors, the Risk Committee, the Audit Committee, and the Administrative and Financial Committee are the bodies in charge of monitoring capital, liquidity, budget execution, financial planning and investment policies with the objective of maintaining sufficient liquid resources and equity to cover any losses to attain an orderly recovery or wind-down of its operations and services.
+CRCC has sufficient equity and net liquid assets financed through its net worth to absorb the materialization of the identified business risks.
+Liquid resources are conservatively invested in cash in Colombian pesos, either in overnight repos, in 1-day contraction accounts with the Central Bank, in a portfolio of short-term TES securities and in commercial banks with the highest credit rating granted by a Securities Rating Agency supervised by the Financial Superintendency of Colombia (SFC).

-An FMI should have robust management and control systems to identify, monitor, and manage general business risks, including losses from poor execution of business strategy, negative cash flows, or unexpected and excessively large operating expenses.
+Key An FMI should have robust management and control systems to identify, monitor, Consideration 1 and manage general business risks, including losses from poor execution of business strategy, negative cash flows, or unexpected and excessively large operating expenses.
 Q.15.1.1: How does the FMI identify its general business risks?
 What general business risks has the FMI identified?
 CRCC has a Board of Directors, which is responsible for the strategic and organizational tasks of the entity; the Board of Directors defines the business strategy and periodically monitors the key performance indicators defined.